The Future of AEC is Here - What's Holding You Back From Scaling Up with AI?

 What if it's not?

 AI is already drastically altering the efficiency of the construction industry everywhere you look.
 Project teams are analyzing real-time project data with AI to nail down schedules and budgets.
-Field crews are fighting labor shortages and maximizing productivity and safety with autonomous equipment for everything from excavation to demolition to bricklaying
+Field crews are fighting labor shortages and maximizing productivity and safety with autonomous equipment for everything from excavation to demolition to bricklaying.

 AI especially has the potential to revolutionize the land surveying sector of construction.
 A report by RICS identifies 88% of surveying tasks as candidates for automation.
 Autonomous operations could soon cover everything from contract development to UAV data collection to drafting of civil design plans.
 When the industry is looking at such a widespread potential for AI implementation, what’s holding firms back?